 Another benefit that digital hearing aids have over analog is the variety of hearing loss patterns that they can adjust to.
 Sometimes the basic features of a hearing aid aren’t optimal for some cases of hearing loss, so there are many optional features that digital hearing aids can adopt in order to fit the user’s needs better.

 Telecoil, or t-coil, are one of these additional features.
 These tiny coils give the user the ability to override the hearing aid’s traditional microphone to hear closer, louder sounds more clearly.
 Telecoil is excellent for telephone conversations or theaters.
 Directional microphones are another feature that allows the user to specify which direction they want the hearing aid to prioritize.
 Rechargeability gives the user the option to recharge batteries at night rather than having to buy and replace their old ones frequently.
 Feedback control is explicitly used for reducing the whistling noise commonly found in hearing aids, and wireless connectivity allows the user’s hearing aid to communicate with a Bluetooth device.
 Many users like this feature because it will enable them to take phone calls and stream audio straight to their hearing aids.

-The vast range of options for hearing aid types and their additional features allow for a more personal and functional product, making treatment for hearing loss more convenient and painless for the user.
-With the help of an audiologist, anyone can find a hearing aid that is the perfect fit for them.
+The vast range of options for hearing aid types (see what to know about hearing aids) and their additional features allow for a more personal and functional product, making treatment for hearing loss more convenient and painless for the user.
+With the help of an audiologist (find your nearest BC Hearing Clinic), anyone can find a hearing aid that is the perfect fit for them.